-Who We ARE
+Who We Are

 Congress created the Federal Reserve System (“Federal Reserve”) in 1913 to serve as the central bank of the United States and to provide the nation with a safer, more flexible and more stable monetary and financial system.
 Over the years, the Federal Reserve's role in banking and the economy has expanded, but its focus has remained the same.
-Today, the Federal Reserve’s three functions are:

-To conduct the nation’s monetary policy,
+- To conduct the nation’s monetary policy,

-To provide and maintain an effective and efficient payments system, and
+- To provide and maintain an effective and efficient payments system, and

-To supervise and regulate banking operations.
+- To supervise and regulate banking operations.

+The Federal Reserve has a unique public/private structure that operates independently within government but not independent of it.
+The quasi-government structure provides accountability while avoiding centralized, governmental control of banking and monetary policy.
 The Federal Reserve is fiscally independent because it receives no government appropriations.
 The Federal Reserve funds its activities with the interest earned from loans to banks and investments in government securities and from the revenue received from providing services to financial institutions.